cppwfs/readmesample/README.md

             -p 9393:9393\
             -p 9000:9000\
             springxd/singlenode
-Again now let's find monitor our singlenode instance by executing the following:
+Again now let's monitor our httpSourceTest instance by executing the following:

-    sudo docker logs -f singlenode
+    sudo docker logs -f httpSourceTest
 > Notice we are not restarting our shell.
 This is because the shell is not making a sustained connection to the singlenode, but rather executing individual restful calls.
 This behavior will change one you invoke XD security.

 So to create the stream to receive http posts, go to the the shell and from the ***xd:>*** prompt type the following and press ***return***:
 ```
 stream create httpsource --definition "http|log" --deploy
 ```
-Now lets post a http "hello world" message to XD singlenode.
+Now lets post a http "hello world" message to XD httpSourceTest.
 From the shell ***xd:>*** prompt type the following and press ***return***
 ```
 http post --target http://<host>:9000 --data "hello world"
 ```
-The result you will see in the singlenode log will be:
+The result you will see in the httpSourceTest log will be:
 ```
 21:06:08,208  INFO pool-11-thread-4 sink.httpsource - hello world
 ```